Svito-zar/wasp-2023-summer-school/README.md

 When you send us your submission, we will put together a video sequence showcasing what you created.
 We will put a brief intro / outro at the beginning / end of your story, similar to how we did with the white avatars during the Assignment Demo. (*TODO: Upload the demo and presentation after day is over*)

 ### Submission
-Your submission should be **2-5 minutes** long and be compose of the following files:
+Your submission should be **2-5 minutes** long and be composed of the following files:
 - a `.zip` of `.fbx` files
 - a `.zip` of `.wav` files
 - a `.txt` file

 The `.fbx` and `.wav` files should be named in ascending order, starting from 0, in the order that they should be played back.
 Append `a`, `b`, `c` or `d` to each file to encode a speaker ID.
-The speaker ID will corresponds to an *avatar* of your choice. *You must have at least 1 character in your story.*
+The speaker ID will correspond to an *avatar* of your choice. *You must have at least 1 speaker in your story.* The '.fbx' files are extracted using the gesture generation system.

 <p align="center">
   <img src="https://github.com/Svito-zar/wasp-2023-summer-school/blob/main/avatars.png" alt="The 4 avatars.">